 This is item J for undergrads: Improvise at sight an accompaniment to a melody (melody must also be performed), with or without chord symbols.
 Blocked chords are not an acceptable accompaniment, and melodies may require secondary chords or secondary dominants.

-To practice, see http://www.free-notes.net, which has many freely-transposable folk tunes with chord symbols
+To practice, try the following resources, which have many lead sheet-style folk tunes with chord symbols:

 Chord Progressions